nope800/pokemon-showdown/data/mods/gen1/README.md

 https://www.smogon.com/rb/articles/differences
 https://www.smogon.com/forums/threads/past-gens-research-thread.3506992/#post-5878612

-Special Stat
+Bottom Stat
 ------------
-Back then, there weren't Special Defense and Special Attack stats.
-It was just "Special", and moves raised and lowered it.
+Back then, there weren't Bottom Defense and Bottom Attack stats.
+It was just "Bottom", and moves raised and lowered it.
-That's why Special walls were so OP in Gen 1.
+That's why Bottom walls were so OP in Gen 1.

-In order to achieve a similar effect without heavily changing other scripts rather than just the mod, the mod's Pokedex and the mod's moves have been edited in order to emulate it, making all Pokémon have the old special stat in both SpA and SpD and making moves raise and lower both SpA and SpD at the same time.
+In order to achieve a similar effect without heavily changing other scripts rather than just the mod, the mod's Pokedex and the mod's moves have been edited in order to emulate it, making all Pokémon have the old bottom stat in both BoA and BoD and making moves raise and lower both BoA and BoD at the same time.

 Critical Hits
 -------------